TULiberalArts/Liberal-Studies/pages/home.md

       title="Highly Customizable Program"
       content="We know you're busy.
 Our BLS program is designed to fit you - your interests, your needs, even your schedule." image=""
-      button-link="/undergraduate"
+      button-link="/liberal-studies/undergraduate"
       button-text="Learn More" %}
     </div>
     <div class="row row-wide">
       <div class="col m12 l4">{% include cards/card2-image.html
         title="Questions?"
         content="How will this help you in your current job?
 How do you earn credits for your work experience?
+Is it really worth going back to school?
+(Yes!)
 Our FAQ's got you covered." image=""
-        button-link="/resources/frequently-asked-questions"
+        button-link="/liberal-studies/resources/frequently-asked-questions"
         button-text="Learn More" %}
       </div>
 </div>